 So far, there haven’t been any reports of

-To reduce the transmission of COVID-19, it’s a good idea to get in touch with a doctor by phone or video appointment instead of going to a clinic.
-If you have COVID-19, you may transmit the illness to others at a clinic or hospital.
+To reduce the transmission of COVID-19, get in touch with your doctor by phone or video appointment instead of going to a clinic.
+If you have COVID-19, you may transmit the virus to others at a clinic or hospital.

-To reduce the risk of transmitting COVID-19 to other people, including healthcare workers, it’s a good idea to avoid going to a hospital if your symptoms are mild.
+To reduce the risk of transmitting the virus to other people, including healthcare workers, avoid going to a hospital if your symptoms are mild.
 About

 Many clinics are offering virtual visits, which involve talking to a doctor either by phone or online.
-These services lower your chances of transmitting the disease and are a better option than visiting a doctor’s office, unless your symptoms are severe.
+These services lower your chances of transmitting the virus to others.
+They’re a better option than visiting a doctor’s office if your symptoms are mild.

 If you or a loved one has any of the following

-emergency symptoms, you should get in contact with a medical professional right away:
+emergency COVID-19 symptoms, get in contact with a medical professional right away: